kemocade/Kemocade.Vrc.Group.Maker/README.md

 # Prerequisites

-In order to track a group's member and permission data, you will need access to a VRChat account that has an active VRChat Plus Subscription.
+In order to create groups, you will need access to a VRChat account that has an active VRChat Plus Subscription.

 If your account does not meet these requirements, the workflow will fail.